carbonplan/sai-downscaling/docs/reference/cli.md

 - `prepare_observations`: regrid ERA5 to GCM grid (shared across ensembles)
 - `fit_historical`: debias and downscale historical period (shared across scenarios)
 - `transform_scenario`: debias and downscale future scenario (final output)
-- `all`: run all three stages in sequence (default)
+- `all`: run all 3 stages in sequence (default)

 ---

-## `saidownscale run-matrix` — Run Pipeline Over a Matrix
+## `saidownscale run-matrix`: run the pipeline over a matrix

-> Specify each dimension as a repeatable option and the CLI runs every combination — no config files needed.
-This is convenient for quick, ad-hoc runs; for repeatable or reviewable runs, prefer `saidownscale run` with a config file.
-The orchestrator automatically deduplicates shared work across stages.
+Specify each dimension as a repeatable option, and the CLI runs every combination with no config file to write.
+That suits a quick, ad-hoc run; for a run you want to repeat or review, prefer `saidownscale run` with a config file.
+The orchestrator deduplicates shared work across stages either way.

 ```bash
 uv run saidownscale run-matrix [OPTIONS]